Brian Hastings: After cricket

 Hastings worked as a manager with The Press in Christchurch for 38 years, retiring in the late 1990s.
 He then joined his former Test teammate Graham Vivian in his artificial turf supply business.
-Between 2000 and 2002 he also acted as a match referee in 10 Tests and 18 One Day Internationals.
-He also served as president of Canterbury Cricket.
+Between 2000 and 2002, Hastings acted as a match referee in 10 Tests and 18 One Day Internationals.
+He also served as president of Canterbury Cricket, and president of Canterbury Park Trotting Club.

+Hastings died at Parklands Retirement Village in the Christchurch suburb of Papanui, on 7 October 2024, at the age of 84.